12. Chasing a Ghost

 “No.”

-Debating whether to ask for Oscar’s cell, but deciding against it, Kevin took out his wallet to offer Carla a business card.
+Debating whether to ask for Oscar’s cell and deciding against it, Kevin pulled out his wallet and offered Carla his business card.

 “If you see Oscar, please tell him to call me.
 I’m from the newspaper.
 It’s important.
 It’s also a police matter.”